enkelmedia/TheDashboard/README.md

 Are more then welcome but please, before you put a lot of work into it raise and issue and make sure that we're on the same track.

 ### Roadmap
-The main idea with the package is to provide a super simple dashboard for the content section, we're extreamly cautious with adding features as we want to keep the code base super-easy.
+The main idea with the package is to provide a super simple dashboard for the content section, we're extremely cautious with adding features as we want to keep the code base super-easy.

 In the v8 version of the package the "Developer Dashboard" was remove, there's plenty of other packages, ie "Diplo GodMode" https://our.umbraco.com/packages/developer-tools/diplo-god-mode/ that solves this problem.
 There is no plans to add it back.